NewEnglandTravelPlanner.com Logo

 Everyone hopes for a mid-winter thaw, a period of several days when unseasonably warm weather moves in and temperatures rise to 50° or even 60°F (10° to 15.5°C), but it does not always happen.

-The exception is for shopping.
-The discount sales start right after Christmas in December, and carry into January, as stores seek to extend the holiday shopping season (if at lower prices), and also to clear out inventory to prepare for the new year.
+The post-Christmas discount sales start right after Christmas in December, and carry into January as stores seek to extend the holiday shopping season (if at lower prices), and also to clear out inventory to prepare for the spring product lines.

-Martin Luther King Day (January 15) is celebrated on the third Monday in January, making for a long weekend that many people look upon as the beginning of the ski season (even though the slopes usually open in December).
+Martin Luther King Day ("MLK"), a national holiday commemorating the life, work and tragic death of civil rights crusader Reverend Doctor Martin Luther King, Jr., is the third Monday in January, making for a long weekend that many people look upon as the beginning of the ski season (even though the slopes usually open in December).
 The slopes are always busy on "MLK."

 Ski lodges and country inns offer money-saving package deals, especially if you stay on weekdays rather than weekends.